populationgenomics/talos/README.md

 ## Reanalysis

-The heart of AIP's utility is in enabling explicit re-analysis, which is done in two key ways.
+The heart of Talos's utility is in enabling explicit re-analysis, which is done in two key ways.
 Each of these is enabled through accumulating data over a number of runs, then leveraging cumulative data to remove redundant results.
-This helps ensure a curator's time is used as effectively as possible, by not presenting the same variants each time AIP runs.
+This helps ensure a curator's time is used as effectively as possible, by not presenting the same variants each time Talos runs.

 ### Gene Panel/ROI

-[PanelApp](https://panelapp.agha.umccr.org/) is the primary source of Gene information used in AIP.
+[PanelApp](https://panelapp.agha.umccr.org/) is the primary source of Gene information used in Talos.
 For each analysis we query for the current content of the [Mendeliome Panel](https://panelapp.agha.umccr.org/panels/137/), containing all genes associated with Mendelian disease, other than those associated with unintended diagnoses (see [the complementary Incidentalome](https://panelapp.agha.umccr.org/panels/126/)).
 From this Panel, we obtain all 'Green' genes